roman-ryzenadvanced/glm.47-launched-public-benchmarks-specs-here-/README.md

 - **AIME 2025 (Math):** Results sourced from the [Official Z.AI Portal](https://z.ai/subscribe?ic=R0K78RJKNW).
 - **LiveCodeBench:** Independent evaluation of coding execution accuracy.
 - **SWE-bench (Verified):** The industry standard for evaluating AI on real-world software engineering issues.
-- **HLE (Humanity's Last Exam):** A high-difficulty reasoning benchmark designed to test the limits of current LLMs.
+- **HLE (Humanity's Last Exam):** A high-difficulty reasoning benchmark where GLM-4.7 (42.8%) significantly outscores Claude Sonnet 4.5 (32.0%).
+- **τ²-Bench:** State-of-the-art evaluation for multi-step tool orchestration in real-world scenarios.

 *Note: AI performance metrics are subject to change as models are updated.
 Users are encouraged to verify latest scores on platforms like [LMSYS Chatbot Arena](https://lmarena.ai/).*